Shaggy-alt/CyberSecProjects/Setting_up_vbox.md

     untested vulnerabililty/malware on said victim machine that could result in data loss/hardware damage.
 _______________________________________________________

   - USE Internal-Networking. you will be interacting with malware and as such you dont need to be connected to the outside internet, let alone your host hardware.
-It will ensure that no inbound/outbound coonectivity cannot happen.(Update what you need before starting offline pentest.
+It will ensure that no inbound/outbound connectivity cannot happen.(Update what you need before starting offline pentest.
 Ex: kali on patch tuesdays.)
   - Change the MAC address to something you can remember if you have a mesh of vms at the same time.
-  -
+  - If adding a spunk/opensense with a siem please use that network routing in vbox settings.